rackerlabs/rackspace-how-to/content/exchange/rackspace-directory-sync-administrators-guide.md

     Computer (ADUC) console with the Advanced Features enabled in the View tab.
--   Domain aliases and accepted domains must be configured with the help of Cloud Office Support before configuring alternate addresses.
-If not, they will not sync correctly.
+-   Domain aliases and accepted domains must be configured with the help of Cloud Office Support before configuring alternate addresses to ensure that they are synchronized correctly.
--   During the initial set up, it is best to ensure the `proxyAddresses` attribute does not contain any domain aliases.
-If not, this will create errors during set up.
+-   During the initial set up, ensure the `proxyAddresses` attribute does not contain any domain aliases to avoid errors.
--   Alternate Addresses work for Exchange Mailboxes only.
+-   Alternate Addresses are available to  Exchange Mailboxes only.
 They do not work with Distribution Lists or Contacts.
-Those must be done manually in the Cloud Office Control Panel.

-#### Security
+### Security

 #### User password requirements